Vaquero: California tradition

 Cowboys of this tradition were dubbed buckaroos by English-speaking settlers.
 The words buckaroo and vaquero are still used on occasion in the Great Basin, parts of California and, less often, in the Pacific Northwest.
 Elsewhere, the term "cowboy" is more common.
+The vaqueros of the Americas were the horsemen and cattle herders of New Spain, who first came to California with the Jesuit priest Eusebio Kino in 1687, and later with expeditions in 1769 and the Juan Bautista de Anza expedition in 1774.
+They were the first cowboys in the region.